-Thuy Thi Nguyen (Thúy Thị Nguyễn) is Chair of the Cal LAW Pathways Advisory Board, and Partner at the law firm of Garcia Hernández Sawhney.
+Thuy Thi Nguyen (Thúy Thị Nguyễn) is Chair of the Cal LAW Pathways Advisory Council, and Partner at the law firm of Garcia Hernández Sawhney.
 Nguyen was also the founding Board Chair of California LAW Pathways, and in 2016, for her leadership in creating the community college pathway to law school initiative, Nguyen received the coveted Diversity Award from the State Bar of California – an award given to an individual who has helped diversify the legal profession.

 Nguyen served as in-house General Counsel to the Peralta Community College District for more than 11 years.
 Nguyen was an adjunct instructor teaching education law for several years at what is now California State University, East Bay.
 From January to June 2015, Nguyen took temporary leave from Peralta CCD to serve as Interim President and Chief Executive Officer of the Community College League of California and interim general counsel for the California Community College’s Chancellor’s Office.
 In July 2016, Nguyen became the first Vietnamese American college president in the country when she was appointed President of Foothill College – a position she served for over five years.